 Microbix owns and operates a biologicals manufacturing facility at 265 Watline Avenue in Mississauga, Ontario.
 For that facility, Microbix has a Pathogen and Toxin license issued by the Public Health Agency of Canada.
 The Company's administrative offices, along with further production and lab spaces, are in a leased building located at 235 Watline Avenue, Mississauga, Ontario.
-A third adjacent site at 275 Watline Avenue has been leased as of July, 2021 with renovations now underway to support larger-scale DxTM production.
+A third adjacent site at 275 Watline Avenue was leased as of July, 2021 and renovations have since been completed to support larger-scale DxTM production.
 Microbix is ISO 9001 & 13485 accredited, FDA & Health Canada establishment licensed, Australian TGA registered, and provides CE marked products.